ASICS Runners Face Cover is a workout face mask so breathable, you can DRINK through it

 Get a first look at the ASICS RUNNERS FACE COVER.
 Designed by the ASICS Institute of Sport Science, its unique curved design enhances breathability, comfort and performance for runners.
 Coming soon! #RunToFeel https://t.co/F0zhUatTEk pic.twitter.com/i05o7WE2PvJuly 29, 2020

 This doesn't mean you can body check other people on the street when you are out on a run wearing the ASICS Runners Face Cover but you can at least make sure you can help stop the spread, without the threat of suffocation.
 In fact, the ASICS Runners Face Cover not only has "strategically placed" air vents but the material used for is so breathable you can drink water through it.
-Crazy!
+We have reached out to ASICS for a more in-depth explanation of this as it raises some obvious questions about its bio security.

 ASICS Runners Face Cover: features